Insights

 When planning your product roadmap, think about these priorities before choosing which wearables to support.
 A strong data foundation early on saves enormous effort later.

-The Future: Unified, AI-Ready Health Data
+11. The Future: Unified, AI-Ready Health Data

-The wearable landscape is growing faster than developers can keep up.
+The wearable device landscape is growing faster than developers can keep up.
 Every new device brings new data types, new formats, and new APIs.

-The next generation of health apps will rely on interoperability.
+The next generation of mobile health apps will rely on interoperability.
 Instead of building one integration at a time, they will plug into unified frameworks that provide standardized, privacy-safe access to multiple wearables through one API.

 These frameworks also prepare data for AI and analytics, allowing startups to build smarter insights faster.